OfficeDev/teams-toolkit/templates/bot/ts/default/README.md

 > Note: Provisioning and deployment may incur charges to your Azure Subscription.

+## Preview

+Once the provisioning and deployment steps are finished, you can preview your app:
+1. From Visual Studio Code, open the `Run and Debug Activity Panel`.
+1. Select `Launch Remote (Edge)` or `Launch Remote (Chrome)` from the launch configuration drop-down.
+1. Press the Play (green arrow) button to launch your app - now running remotely from Azure.

 ## Validate manifest file

 To check that your manifest file is valid: